12. Maintainers/Developers Section

 12.4.2.
 Spack mirrors for air-gapped systems

-The procedure is similar to using spack mirrors for local reuse, but a few additional steps are needed in between.
+The procedure for creating source caches is similar to using spack mirrors for local reuse, but a few additional steps are needed in between.
+The steps to create a mirror for bootstrapping spack on an air-gapped system are described in the next section.

 1. On the air-gapped system: Create an environment as usual, activate it and run the concretization step (spack concretize), but do not start the installation yet.